angles-n-daemons/angles-n-daemons.github.io/content/post/20200330-k8s-web-deployments.md

 ### What you should know

-Just because the stuck deployment caused an outage, doesn't mean that smooth deployments escape this behavior.
+Just because the stuck deployment caused an outage, it doesn't mean that smooth deployments escape this behavior.
 On most deployments there is some period where the new deployment is scaling up and the old one is scaling down where you are likely to experience this issue.
 The longer the scale up period, the longer the outage window - so if you're thinking about deploying a web application to kubernetes think long and hard about the availability requirements and deployment frequency.